PySpark filter()

 11. Conclusion

-In this tutorial, I’ve explained how to filter rows from PySpark DataFrame based on single or multiple conditions and SQL expression, also learned filtering rows by providing conditions on the array and struct column with Spark with Python examples.
+function is a powerful tool for selecting subsets of data from DataFrames based on specific criteria, enabling data manipulation and analysis in PySpark.
+In this tutorial, you have learned how to filter rows from PySpark DataFrame based on single or multiple conditions and SQL expression, also learned how to filter rows by providing conditions on the array and struct column with Spark with Python examples.

 Alternatively, you can also use where()